-over by the garbage truck's automatic Large-sized electronic items can be collected by appointment for homes serviced through the City of Gainesville's Residential Curbside Program.
+by appointment for homes serviced through the City of Gainesville's Residential Curbside Program.
 There is no additional cost for this collection service.
-Smaller-sized electronic items (cell phones, keyboards, mice, cables, etc.) should be dropped off at the Alachua County Household Hazardous Waste Collection Center or other public drop-off
+Smaller-sized electronic items (cell phones, keyboards, mice, cables, etc.) should be dropped off at the Alachua County Household Hazardous Waste Collection Center or other public drop-off sites.